Viacom And CBS Agree To Merge In $30B Deal

 "Our unique ability to produce premium and polar content for global audiences at scale - for our platforms and for our partners around the world - will enable us to maximize our business for today, while positioning us to lead for tomorrow," Bakish said in a statement.

-The new chairwoman of the combined company is to be Shari Redstone.
-She controls the family's holding company, National Amusements, along with her 96-year-old father, Sumner Redstone.
-While both Viacom and CBS are publicly traded, they are both controlled by the family through National Amusements.
+The new chairwoman of the combined company is to be Shari Redstone, who controls the family's holding company, National Amusements, along with her 96-year-old father, Sumner Redstone.
+While Viacom and CBS are publicly traded, they are both controlled by the family through National Amusements.

-It would seem unlikely that the merger would be blocked by federal regulators or anti-trust lawyers.
-Viacom and CBS compete little directly, and the U.S. Justice Department recently lost its challenge to the AT&T takeover of Time Warner.
+It would seem unlikely that the merger would be blocked by federal regulators or antitrust lawyers.
+Viacom and CBS are largely not direct competitors, and the U.S. Justice Department recently lost its challenge to the AT&T takeover of Time Warner.

 Yet even if the deal goes through, and even at its new heft, the new Viacom would remain on the smaller side.

-Comcast, the parent of NBC and Universal, and AT&T, after its takeover of Time Warner and CNN, each combine Hollywood firepower with critical communication services via cable and the internet as well as digital phones and mobile phones.
+Comcast, the parent of NBC and Universal, and AT&T, after its takeover of Time Warner and CNN, each combine Hollywood firepower with critical communication services via cable and the Internet as well as digital phones and mobile phones.
 They are vastly larger than ViacomCBS would be.

-So too is the new Disney, further bolstered by its recent acquisition of much of Fox's entertainment holdings, including Star Wars and Marvel franchises.
+So too is the new Disney, further bolstered by its recent acquisition of much of Fox's entertainment holdings, including the Star Wars and Marvel franchises.

-Like Disney, AT&T is moving aggressively to create a new entertainment streaming services.
-For AT&T, the service will focus around the DC comic books superhero franchises, its HBO programs and films, as well as its cartoon and movie archives.
+Like Disney, AT&T is moving aggressively to create a new entertainment streaming service.
+For AT&T, the service will focus on the DC comic books superhero franchises, its HBO programs and films, as well as its cartoon and movie archives.

 Yet many are watching the nation's leading digital giants with great concern.
 Amazon and Netflix have dipped into seemingly bottomless wallets to draw creative talent away from conventional networks and studios, encouraging Americans to sever their cable subscriptions with a wealth of new shows.
-Apple is also experimenting with streaming services as well.
+Apple is also embarking on offering original television content as well (it has had paid streaming services for years).

 CBS has moved on streaming more than its broadcast rivals, with a digital 24-hour news service called CBSN and a paid entertainment streaming service.
 That service, called CBS All Access, has enjoyed some modest success with hits such as The Good Fight and a renewal of the Star Trek franchise.